We collaborate with a number of external agencies such as:

 Our Surf Management Plan seeks to balance the interests of all beach and ocean users to ensure that our beaches are open, inclusive, and remain healthy and clean.
 The vision for the Surf Management Plan is to provide world’s best practice coastal management strategies to preserve and enhance the surf amenity of the Gold Coast.
 The Surf Management Plan also recognises the key role surfing plays in the economy, culture, sporting life and social capital of the city.

-Regular beach maintenance – Clean beaches and waterways are synonymous with the Gold Coast.
+Clean beaches and waterways are synonymous with the Gold Coast.
 To ensure our beaches and foreshores retain their appeal, we invest in a range of cleaning and management services.
 Our mainland ocean beaches are swept (using a City-designed tractor sieve) every day of the year.
-We have six crews of two people who patrol the 860 kilometres of tidal waterways removing over 1000 tonnes per year of debris.
+We have 6 crews of 2 people who patrol the 860 kilometres of tidal waterways removing over 1000 tonnes per year of debris.

-Gold Coast Shoreline Management Plan - a strategy with a 50 year horizon that focuses on coastal physical processes, coastal ecological processes, economic values, community values and beach management.
-The Plan includes 77 recommendations to manage the Gold Coast's coastline, including measures to combat the threat of increasing storm events on Gold Coast beaches over the next 15 years.
+Gold Coast Shoreline Management Plan is a strategy with a 50 year horizon that focuses on coastal physical processes, coastal ecological processes, economic values, community values and beach management.
+The plan includes 77 recommendations to manage the Gold Coast's coastline, including measures to combat the threat of increasing storm events on Gold Coast beaches over the next 15 years.

 Some of these projects are as follows: